msupply-foundation/msupply_docs/content/docs/programs/immunizations.md

 ![vaccine course: add button](/docs/programs/images/vaccine_course_add_button.png)

-This will open a new window, where you can enter the details of the new Vaccine Course, including its name, details like its wastage rate, and the dose schedule.
+This will open a new window, where you can enter the details of the new Vaccine Course, e.g. Vaccine course name, wastage rate, dose schedule.

 ![vaccine course: create modal](/docs/programs/images/vaccine_course_add.png)

 #### Doses

 To add doses to the Vaccine Course, click the `(+) Dose` button.
-This will add a new row to the dose schedule, where you can enter the details of the dose.
+This will add a new row to the `dose schedule` table, where the details of the dose can be entered, including when the dose can administered.

 ![vaccine course: dose edit table](/docs/programs/images/vaccine_course_dose_edit.png)